BELTANE

 What This Night Is

-Toward life at its fullest, wildest edge.
+when life surges at its fullest, wildest edge.

 Three Doors into Beltane